Kaggle/kaggle-api/documentation/tutorials.md

 Before starting these tutorials, please make sure you have:

-1. Installed the Kaggle CLI.
+1. Installed the Kaggle CLI, following the instructions [here](https://github.com/Kaggle/kaggle-api/blob/main/documentation/intro.md#installation).
-2. Downloaded your `kaggle.json` API token from your Kaggle account page (e.g., `https://www.kaggle.com/settings`) and placed it in the `~/.kaggle/` directory (or `C:\Users\<Windows-username>\.kaggle\` on Windows).
+2. Set up your API credentials, following the instructions [here](https://github.com/Kaggle/kaggle-api/blob/main/documentation/intro.md#api-credentials)
-3. Logged in to your kaggle.com account in a web browser.
-This will allow you to easily verify the results of the CLI commands in the "Your Work" section of your Kaggle profile.
+3. Logged in to Kaggle in a web browser.
+This will allow you to verify the results of the CLI commands in the [`Your Work`](https://www.kaggle.com/work) section of your Kaggle profile.

 ## Tutorial: Create a Dataset